-One of the oldest and the most important monasteries you can find in Prague is called Strahov Monastery.
-Crossing over the Charles Bridge towards the Castle, you will notice it as a long white building with two white spires to the left of the Castle.
+The Strahov Monastery is one of the oldest and the most important monasteries you can find in Prague.
+If you cross over the Charles Bridge towards the Castle, you will notice it as a long white building with two white spires to the left of the Castle.

-Strahov Monastery also tried to preserve cultural heritage in the form of valuable paintings from all over Europe.
-This gallery was founded in year 1834 and nowadays contains about 1500 paintings.
+The Strahov Monastery also tried to preserve European cultural heritage in the form of valuable paintings from all over the continent.
+The gallery’s beginnings were in 1834 and today it contains around 1500 paintings.

-If any of these things wouldn’t really interest you (even though the Library looks like something out of a fairy tale) you can visit Strahov Monastic Brewery, where they keep the tradition of brewing alive.
-So are you thirsty enough to get some blessed beer?
+Finally whilst you’re visiting, why not pop in to the Strahov Monastic Brewery.
+Here they keep the tradition of brewing alive.
+So are you thirsty enough to get some beer?

 Strahov Monastery info: